 Where the design community meets.

-UX/UI Designer Joined over 1 year ago
+UX/UI Designer Joined almost 2 years ago

 That's only 50% of the solution if you ask me.
 A ton of useless stuff gets posted here, upvoted by friends/coworkers and thus making more valuable posts almost invisible.
 As of writing this, the top 3 posts I see link to the following: